dcarver1/carverd/_drafts/smallIsBeautiful.md

 The author starts to pull in a lot of biblical statements regarding land use.
 I really like this because it ties the issue to a large and longer lived cultural identity.
 It’s clear from the previous chapters that Schumacher is not looking for a technical solution here but a spiritual or metaphysical rebalance.
 You can’t go to science for that.

 > The “Ecological problem,” it seems, is not as new as it is frequently made out to be.
 Yet there are two decisive differences: the earth is now much more densely populated than it was in earlier times and there are, generally speaking, no new lands to move to; and the rate of change has enormously accelerated, particularly during the last quarter of a century.
-All the same, it is still the dominant belief today that, whatever may have happened with earlier civilzations , our own modern Western civilization has emancipated itself from dependence upon nature.
+All the same, it is still the dominant belief today that, whatever may have happened with earlier civilizations , our own modern Western civilization has emancipated itself from dependence upon nature.
 Page 110

 To big points in this.
 1) We can still use history to understand the present.
 2) Civilizations collapse due to an inability for the natural environment to meet their needs.
 The idea that we are not part of natural system is a common believe, but not in the manner that we are not part of the Earth ( for most people would believe that we are indeed on it).
 It is an idea that our technological advancements have provided us alternatives to the systems the Earth provides.
 While this is true in areas such as entertainment, the approached is applied as a blanket across all realms of thought to protect us with ignorance from the real challenges we are creating.